 10 attractions to visit in Kosovo on its 10th independence anniversary

-With only ten days away from the 10th anniversary of Kosovo independence, I wanted to give you a list of ten attractions to visit in my country.
+With only ten days away from the 10th independence anniversary, I wanted to give you a list of ten Kosovo attractions to visit.
 Although many people visiting Balkans skip Kosovo because of this or that reason, if you are reading this you should not be doing that.
-Kosovo has a lot to offer for everyone (apart from the sea – well not lucky on this, what to do) and if you come once, definitely you’ll want to come back again and spend more time.
+Kosovo has a lot to offer for everyone (apart from the sea – not lucky on this, what to do) and if you come once, definitely you’ll want to come back again and spend more time.

-There are many reasons to visit Kosovo and many attractions, although many tourists seem to only use Pristina as a transit city and at most visit only Prizren while being here.
+There are many reasons to visit Kosovo.
+There are various Kosovo attractions to visit, although many tourists seem to only use Pristina as a transit city and at most visit only Prizren while being here.
 This post is not about all the beautiful places you can visit in Kosovo; for that, you can read the post of one of my favorite travel bloggers, Karen.
-This post is about historical places you should visit this year, as Kosovo celebrates its 10th independence anniversary.
+This post is about historical places or other important attractions to visit in Kosovo, as it celebrates the 10th independence anniversary.

-It was very difficult to only select ten attractions to visit on Kosovo’s 10th independence anniversary; however, I made it (well I cheated a bit as you will see below).
+It was very difficult to only select ten Kosovo attractions to visit on 10th independence anniversary; however, I made it (I cheated a bit as you will see below).
 Each of the attractions provides a great source of information and history to enrich you more on Kosovo’s past and its struggles to become independent.

 Numbers don’t show the importance of attractions.
-Also, see a map of the points of interest at the end of this post.
+Also, see a map of the Kosovo attractions to visit at the end of this post.

 1. Museums in Pristina